 If you’re new to online dating, figuring out which app would be best for you can be confusing.
 We made an easy cheat sheet for you with all of the most popular apps and how they differ.
-You can also take our Quiz here!
+You can also take our quiz here!

+Which dating app is for you?
 Here are the deets on The Four Most Popular Apps:

 What can you see of someone’s profile without scrolling?
 First photo, age, and beginning of bio.